pikelet-lang/pikelet/README.md

 see how this can be done in Rust!

-We take a [bidirectional approach][bidirectional-typing-paper] to building the type system, similar to the one descibed in the excellent [LambdaPi paper][lambdapi-site].
+We take a [bidirectional approach][bidirectional-typing-paper] to building the type system, similar to the one described in the excellent [LambdaPi paper][lambdapi-site].
 This allows us to provide a good amount of local type inference while still maintaining a simple, easy to understand type checking algorithm.